 Respect for human rights should be a part of everyone’s working day, as enshrined in our Code of Business Conduct.

-As part of our 2020 Sustainability and Responsibility targets, we are committed to acting in accordance with the UN Guiding Principles on Business and Human Rights.
-As such, we work to ensure that we do not infringe human rights ourselves, and that we are not complicit with others in any abuse of human rights.
+We work to ensure that we do not infringe human rights ourselves, and that we are not complicit with others in any abuse of human rights.

 - We do not tolerate discrimination, harassment, bullying or abuse.

 - We comply with wage and hour laws.

 - We respect our employees' decisions to join or not join a trade union.

 - We do not use forced or compulsory labour.

 We will not work with anyone who does not adopt these same principles.

 Lead responsibility for human rights sits with members of the Diageo Executive and delivery is built into their Long-Term Incentive Plan.
 The Diageo Executive sit on our Global Human Rights Steering Committee, shape our strategy on human rights and ensure its operational delivery across Diageo activities.